Frequently Asked Questions

 * Please do not email the Office of Admissions directly with your updates

 The Office of Admissions will email interview invitations to selected applicants via the address on file with AMCAS from July through February.
-At that time the candidate will receive details of the interview day, including information on travel and accommodations near the Zucker School of Medicine.
+At that time the candidate will receive details of the virtual interview day, including additional resources designed to educate interviewees at the Zucker School of Medicine on various aspects of the school, the curriculum and more.

 The Zucker School of Medicine does allow students to defer enrollment provided the activity in which the student is engaging in will significantly enhance their medical career and their preparation for medical school.
 Requests for deferral must be received in writing by May 1 prior to matriculation.
 Deferrals are also granted in the case of medical circumstances with appropriate documentation submitted.